-1. They were all print publications.
-2. It was mostly denominational focussed and the editors were male, except for Christian Woman.
-3. Some publications have ceased or have been re-named, though a handful continue to this day, even in print (and of course on-line).
+1. They were all from print publications.
+Not surprising given the time, and ARPA's logo is an image of Johannes Gutenberg (pictured in the awards document).
+2. Award entries were mainly denominational focussed and the editors were male, except for Christian Woman and probably Mia Mia.
+3. Some publications have ceased or been re-named, though a handful continue to this day with the same name.
+A small group have continued to print, though most are now on-line.
 The Methodist publications denoted this was before the Uniting Church union, and the adoption of new names.
-4. 1975 had seen significant Australian and international events and these were covered by church publications, highlighted by the contributions that received awards.
+4. 1975 had seen significant Australian and international events and many of these were covered by church publications, highlighted by the contributions that received awards.